icnc2026 logo

 Dr Wallace played a central role in establishing Paediatric Neurology in South Wales, extending its influence internationally.
 She remained deeply committed to her work even during personal challenges, continuing to contribute significantly to the field.

-To honour Dr Wallace’s remarkable legacy, the International Child Neurology Association (ICNA) established the Sheila Wallace Award in 2006.
-This award recognises a young Child Neurologist (under 45 years of age) from a resource-limited region, in recognition of outstanding clinical and research contributions to Child Neurology.
+To honour Dr Wallace’s remarkable legacy, the International Child Neurology Association (ICNA) established the Sheila Wallace Award in 2006, recognising a young Child Neurologist (under 45 years of age) from a resource-limited region for outstanding clinical and research contributions to Child Neurology.